reductstore/reduct-js/README.md

 - The SDK doesn't support steaming data to the server in JavaScript.
 The `WriteableRecord.write` method is not implemented and will throw a Fetch error.

+## Supported ReductStore Versions and Backward Compatibility

+The library is backward compatible with the previous versions.
+However, some methods have been deprecated and will be removed in the future releases.
+Please refer to the [Changelog](CHANGELOG.md) for more details.
+The SDK supports the following ReductStore API versions:

+- v1.16
+- v1.15
+- v1.14

+It can work with newer and older versions, but it is not guaranteed that all features will work as expected because the API may change and some features may be deprecated or the SDK may not support them yet.